Henshaw returns to face Argentina

 Head coach Andy Farrell has resisted the temptation to make wholesale selection changes in a bid to maintain the momentum built by his side.

-Having named the same team for the wins against Japan and the All Blacks, just two of the changes made this week are unforced.
+Having named the same team for the wins against Japan and the All Blacks, just one of the changes made this week is unforced.

 Centre Henshaw is recalled after he sustained a foot injury upon return from the British and Irish Lions tour, during which he started all three Tests.